awsdocs/amazon-sns-developer-guide/doc_source/sms_publish-to-topic.md

     new MessageAttributeValue { StringValue = "Promotional", DataType = "String" };
 ```

-For more information about message attributes, see [Sending a message \(AWS SDKs\)](sms_publish-to-phone.md#sms_publish_sdk)
+For more information about message attributes, see [Sending a message \(AWS SDKs\)](sms_publish-to-phone.md#sms_publish_sdk)\.

-When you send an SMS message, you will apply your attributes to the `PublishRequest` object\.
+When you send an SMS message, you apply your attributes to the `PublishRequest` object\.

 ------

 ### Publishing a message to your topic<a name="sms_publish_to_topic_sdks"></a>

-The following examples show how to publish a message to a topic using the Amazon SNS clients that are provided by the AWS SDKs\.
+The following examples show how to publish a message to a topic using the Amazon SNS clients that the AWS SDKs provide\.

 ------
 #### [ AWS SDK for Java ]

-The following example uses the `publish` method of the `AmazonSNSClient` class in the AWS SDK for Java:
+The following example uses the `publish` operation of the `AmazonSNSClient` class in the AWS SDK for Java:

 ```
 public static void main(String[] args) {